-- 11.2.3.3 North Yorkshire County Council; and, - 11.2.3.4 Harrogate Borough Council.

-A Governor appointed by a local university or research institution.

-A Voluntary Organisation Governor appointed by the Council of Voluntary Services (Harrogate and Ripon).

-- 11.3 Composition of the Council of Governors, subject to the 2006 Act, shall seek to ensure that: - 11.3.1 the interests of the community served by the trust are appropriately represented; and, - 11.3.2 the level of representation of the public constituencies, the staff constituency and the appointed Stakeholder Governors strikes an appropriate balance having regard to their legitimate interest in the trust's affairs. - 11.4 Elected Governors - 11.4.1 Subject to the composition of the Council of Governors, members of the public constituencies may elect any of their number to be Public Governors for that constituency.
+- 11.2.3.3 North Yorkshire County Council; and, - 11.2.3.4 Harrogate Borough Council. - 11.2.3.5 A Governor appointed by a local university or research institution. - 11.2.3.6 A Voluntary Organisation Governor appointed by the Council of Voluntary Services (Harrogate and Ripon). - 11.2.3.7 A Governor appointed by Harrogate Healthcare Facilities Management Limited. - 11.3 Composition of the Council of Governors, subject to the 2006 Act, shall seek to ensure that: - the interests of the community served by the trust are appropriately represented; and, - the level of representation of the public constituencies, the staff constituency and the appointed Stakeholder Governors strikes an appropriate balance having regard to their legitimate interest in the trust's affairs.

+11.4 Elected Governors

+- 11.4.1 Subject to the composition of the Council of Governors, members of the public constituencies may elect any of their number to be Public Governors for that constituency.

 Members of each of the classes in the staff constituency may elect any of their number to be Staff Governors for that class. - 11.4.2 If contested, the elections will take place by secret ballot in accordance with the trust's election rules using the single transferable vote system. - 11.4.3 The model election rules for the Council of Governors, which govern the elections for elected Governors, are set out in Annex B to this constitution.
-Any subsequent variation of the model election rules shall not constitute a variation of the terms of this constitution for the purposes of paragraph 27 of this constitution. - 11.5 Appointed Stakeholder Governors - 11.5.1 The organisations set out in 11.2.3 above shall, on request, furnish the Trust the names of Governors appointed to serve and be responsible for replacement as necessary.
+Any subsequent variation of the model election rules shall not constitute a variation of the terms of this constitution for the purposes of paragraph 27 of this constitution.

+11.5 Appointed Stakeholder Governors

+11.5.1 The organisations set out in 11.2.3 above shall, on request, furnish the Trust the names of Governors appointed to serve and be responsible for replacement as necessary.

-- 11.6 Council of Governors tenure - 11.6.1 Elected Governors: - 11.6.1.1 shall normally hold office for a period of three years; - 11.6.1.2 subject to the next sub-paragraph, are eligible for re-election after the end of that period; - 11.6.1.3 may not hold office for more than nine years in total or three terms of office; and - 11.6.1.4 An elected Governor who has fulfilled their term of office may not return as a Stakeholder Governor without a break of one term (three years).
+11.6 Council of Governors - tenure

+11.6.1 Elected Governors:

+- 11.6.1.1 shall normally hold office for a period of three years; - subject to the next sub-paragraph, are eligible for re-election after the end of that period; - 11.6.1.3 may not hold office for more than nine years in total or three terms of office; and - 11.6.1.4 An elected Governor who has fulfilled their term of office may not return as a Stakeholder Governor without a break of one term (three years).